yktoo/yktoo.com/content/blog/0234/index.en.md

 ## Price {#price}

 Price is obviously of the highest importance.
 Unless you're a billionaire, you'll most likely need a mortgage.
 The government, in its effort to safeguard people's money, is constantly [toughening](http://www.rijksoverheid.nl/onderwerpen/koopwoning/nieuwe-regels-hypotheek) mortgage rules.
-So, for instance, the highest allowed Loan-to-Value ratio ([LTV][wiki:en:Loan-to-value_ratio]) for a mortgage in 2014 was 104% of the house value.
+So, for instance, the highest allowed Loan-to-Value ratio ({{< wiki "Loan-to-value_ratio" "en" "LTV" >}}) for a mortgage in 2014 was 104% of the house value.
 In 2015 it'll become 103%, and in 2018 only 100%, meaning you'll have to spare at least for fees and notary service (which always comes on top of the house price).

 Therefore it's sensible to begin *hunting* with an appointment with a mortgage adviser to determine your theoretical maximum loan amount.